 Resistors used in LEDs and Transistors

-Too much current passed inside a LED or a transistors can be dangerous because they are very sensitive to electric current.
-Use of a resistor in the circuit will help the LEDs and transistors and other types of semiconductors to function in the desired current range ideal for them.
+Too much current passed inside a LED or transistors can be dangerous because they are very sensitive to electric current.
+The use of a resistor in the circuit will help the LEDs and transistors and other types of semiconductors to function in the desired current range ideal for them.

 These were some applications of Transistors.
 If you wish to find out more, download BYJU’S The Learning App.